Toddlers have a love/hate relationship with bathing. Here’s our top tips to make it all, a little more fun.

 Tool up with stuff they love

 Now that your headspace is sorted, it’s time to check your support team.
-Bath toys are essential, though we recommend limiting their options to make their clean-up quicker.
-Changing it up keeps things interesting too, so if tonight it’s pipes, tomorrow it can be boats.
+Bath toys are essential, though we recommend limiting their options to make clean-up quicker.
+Changing it up keeps things interesting too, so if tonight it’s pipes, tomorrow it can be boats, and the night after that bath crayons.
 Keep ‘em guessing.
-Most importantly, the stuff you need to use every night - body wash, shampoo, etc - needs to be fun.
-That’s what Sud Bud and the washcloth.
+Most importantly, the stuff you need to use every night — body wash, shampoo, etc — needs to be fun.
+That’s what Sud Bud is for.

 The first half of the bath should be fun and games: getting them in, splashing around and getting washed is loud, wet and just a bit wild, but then it’s time to chill things out.
 Soaking in the warm water, quiet(er) convos and setting the mood for a book and bedtime.
 We curated a playlist to help set the mood, it’s fun jams and the top, chilled tunes at the bottom.